 Certain mechanical properties are also considered while selecting pipe material for a specific service.
 They are

-• Elastic range: Material returns to its original shape afterload is released
+- Elastic range: Material returns to its original shape after the load is released

-• Ultimate Tensile Strength – It defines the limit to which any further addition of load under constant strain would arrest the specimen elongation or thinning and would result in its failure.
+- Ultimate Tensile Strength – This defines the limit to which any further addition of load under constant strain would arrest the specimen elongation or thinning and would result in its failure.

 Material Terms and Definition